containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 ## Starting the Redis leader

-The guestbook application uses Redis to store its data.
+The Guestbook application uses Redis to store its data.

 With Podman Desktop, you can prepare the Redis leader image and container on your local container engine, and deploy the results to a Kubernetes pod and service.
 This is functionally equivalent to the `redis-leader` deployment that the Kubernetes example propose.